EU officials to visit Iran in February to develop energy ties

 Since Moscow’s seizure of Ukraine’s Crimea region in 2014, EU tensions over reliance on Russian energy have escalated.

-German firms have joined a project to double the amount of Russian gas shipped directly to Germany, bypassing Ukraine, drawing fierce opposition from nations such as Poland.
+German firms have joined a project to double the amount of Russian gas shipped directly to Germany, bypassing Urkaine, drawing fierce opposition from nations such as Poland.
+(Reporting by Barbara Lewis; Editing by Elaine Hardcastle)